compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ## **Simulating Data**

 Now that we have two models, **Is** and **IM** we are going to simulate summary statistics.
 We will use the *sim.msABC.sumstat* to simulate genomic data.
 This function only works in linux and Mac.
 PipeMaster controls *msABC* to simulate the data.
-It simulates data in batches or blocks to avoid memmory overload in R and at the same time optimize the time spent in writing the simulations to file.
-To control the total number of simulations you have to control the size of the simulation block, the number of blocks to simulate and the number of cores used.
+It simulates data in batches or blocks to avoid memory overload in R and at the same time optimize the time spent in writing the simulations to file.
+To control the total number of simulations you have to control the size of the simulation block, the number of blocks to simulate, and the number of cores used.
 The total number of simulations = nsim.blocks *x* block.size *x* ncores.
-You can play with this values to optimize the speed of the simulation process.
-A small block size will take less RAM but will require a more frequent manegenment of the slave nodes by the master node.
+You can play with these values to optimize the speed of the simulation process.
+A small block size will take less RAM but will require a more frequent management of the slave nodes by the master node.
 This can be time consuming.
-A large block size may overload R, R can't handle a lot of memmory very well.
+A large block size may overload R, R can't handle a lot of memory very well.
 It can also take up too much RAM, specially if you are running several cores at the same time.
 PipeMaster will output a time estimate at the console.
 This might help you optimize the parameters.
-From my experience a block.size of 1000 will be good for most cases.
-If you don't want to mess with this just leave at 1000, it should work fine.
+From my experience, a block.size of 1000 will be good for most cases.
+If you don't want to mess with this, just leave at 1000, it should work fine.

 ```